jpikl/dotfiles/.github/README.md

 SSH configuration is located in the `~/.ssh` directory.

-- `config` - Main configuration file.
+- `config` - Main configuration.
-- `config.local` - Your custom local configuration, included by `config`.
+- `config.local` - Custom local configuration included by `config`.
 - `config.local.template` - Template for creating `config.local`.

-Use `sshgen` command to generate your SSH keys.
-They will be automatically configured by `~/.ssh/config` when accessing related hostname.
+Use `sshgen` command to generate SSH keys.
+They will be automatically used by `~/.ssh/config` when accessing related hostname.

 The `~/.profile.d/60-ssh-agent.sh` script automatically starts `ssh-agent` process after login.
 Internally, it uses `sshctl` command to control